qbrilliance/qristal-core/docs/rst/getting_started.rst

 Software Tests
 ^^^^^^^^^^^^^^

-To ensure that the SDK ``core`` component is working correctly after building and installation, the test suite can be run by navigating to the ``build`` folder and running
+To ensure that the Qristal ``core`` component is working correctly after building and installation, the test suite can be run by navigating to the ``build`` folder and running

 .. code-block:: bash